lukearend/scratch/README.md

 see it in action [here]!

-**I. ****Overview**
+****Overview***

 *scratch* is a self-balancing mobile robotics platform.
-The robot essentially balances itself on two wheels using IMU sensors and a feedback loop with its motors.
+The robot balances itself on two wheels using IMU sensors and a feedback loop with its motors.
 It drives using commands dictated from the user via a Sony DualShock 3 gamepad controller.
-Its balancing functions are primarily handled by an Arduino Mega microcontroller, and its higher-level driving instructions and operations are handled by an on-board Raspberry Pi communicating with the Arduino.
-The goal of the project is to implement hierarchical control structure in a highly effective way and explore the development of reflex arcs and behaviors in a partially autonomous mobile robotics system.
+Its balancing functions are handled by an Arduino Mega microcontroller, and its higher-level driving instructions and operations are handled by an on-board Raspberry Pi communicating with the Arduino.
+The goal of the project is to implement hierarchical control structure and explore the development of complex behavior in a partially autonomous mobile robotics system.

-**II.
-Parts list**
+***Parts list***

 **Frame/Chassis**